phollenback/Skills-Overview/C# Project/Design&Code.md

   </th>
   <th align="left">
     This program demonstrates my knowledge of event driven programming, UI design, and class modeling.
     Currently, I'm working to transfer a version of a Minesweeper game from my current version on Windows Forms to an internet based application.
-In doing so I'm gaining.
+In doing so I'm starting work with agile and waterfall methodology in order to complete this project by the end of this current semester.
+By may, I will have completed and will be able to demonstrate my work with the MVC design pattern.
   </th>

 </table>